publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s309.md

         (2)

-         No license or construction permit shall be granted to an applicant selected pursuant to paragraph (1) unless the Commission determines the qualifications of such applicant pursuant to subsection (a) of this section and [section 308(b) of this title][/us/usc/t47/s308/b].
+         No license or construction permit shall be granted to an applicant selected pursuant to paragraph (1) unless the Commission determines the qualifications of such applicant pursuant to subsection (a) and [section 308(b) of this title][/us/usc/t47/s308/b].
 When substantial and material questions of fact exist concerning such qualifications, the Commission shall conduct a hearing in order to make such determinations.
 For the purpose of making such determinations, the Commission may, by rule, and notwithstanding any other provision of law—

             (A) adopt procedures for the submission of all or part of the evidence in written form;

             (B) delegate the function of presiding at the taking of written evidence to Commission employees other than administrative law judges; and

-            (C) omit the determination required by subsection (a) of this section with respect to any application other than the one selected pursuant to paragraph (1).
+            (C) omit the determination required by subsection (a) with respect to any application other than the one selected pursuant to paragraph (1).

         (3)